-Failure to Complete Conduct Sanctions: All students, as members of the University of La Verne community, are expected to comply with conduct sanctions within the timeframe specified by the Dean of Student Affairs or designee.
-Failure to follow through on conduct sanctions by the date specified, whether by refusal, neglect or any other reason, may result in additional sanctions and/or suspension from the University of La Verne and may be noted on, or with, the student's official transcript at the end of the semester.
+Failure to Complete Conduct Sanctions:

+All students, as members of the University of La Verne community, are expected to comply with conduct sanctions within the timeframe specified by the Dean of Student Affairs or there designee.
+Failure to follow through on conduct sanctions by the date specified, whether by refusal, neglect or any other reason, may result in additional sanctions, holds on student records, and/or suspension from the University of La Verne and may be noted on, or with, the student's official transcript at the end of the semester.

-Social Misconduct Appeal Review Procedures: Any party directly involved in an incident (either as a victim or respondent) may request an appeal of the decision from an administrative review by filing a written appeal, subject to the procedures outlined below.
+Social Misconduct Appeal Review Procedures:

+Any party directly involved in an incident (either as a victim or respondent) may request an appeal of the decision from an administrative review by filing a written appeal request, subject to the procedures outlined below.
 All sanctions imposed remain in effect, and all parties should be timely informed of the status of requests for appeal, the status of the appeal consideration, and the results of the appeal decision.

-Grounds for Appeal Request: Appeals requests are limited to the following grounds:
+Grounds for Appeal Request:

+Appeals requests are limited to the following grounds:

-- A substantive error occurred that significantly impacted the outcome of the administrative review (e.g. substantiated bias, material deviation from established procedures, etc.); - 2.
-To consider new evidence, unavailable during the original administrative review or investigation, that could substantially impact the original finding or sanction.
-A summary of this new evidence and its potential impact must be included: - 3.
+- A substantive error occurred that significantly impacted the outcome of the administrative review (e.g. substantiated bias, material deviation from established procedures, etc.); - To consider new evidence, unavailable during the original administrative review or investigation, that could substantially impact the original finding

+- or sanction.
+A summary of this new evidence and its potential impact must be included; - 3.
 The sanctions imposed are substantially disproportionate to the severity of the violation.

-Appeals must be filed in writing with the Office of the Dean of Student Affairs or designee within three (3) business days of the notice of the outcome to the hearing, barring exigent circumstances.
+Appeal requests must be filed in writing with the Office of the Dean of Student Affairs or designee within five (5) business days of the notice of the outcome to the administrative review, barring exigent circumstances.
 Any exceptions are made at the discretion of the Dean of Student Affairs and, when appropriate, the Title IX Coordinator.
+All appeal requests must include the original decision, the original sanction, reason for appeal, and contact phone number and email address.

-The Dean of Student Affairs or designee will share the appeal by one party with the other party (parties) when appropriate under procedure or law (e.g., if the responding student appeals, the appeal is shared with the complainant, who may also wish to file a response, request an appeal on the same grounds or different grounds).
-The Dean of Student Affairs will refer the request(s) to the University's designated Appeal Review Officer for that case.
-The Appeal Review Officer will draft a response memorandum to the appeal request(s), based on the determination that the request(s) will be granted or denied, and why.
-The Appeal Review Officer will conduct an initial review to determine if the appeal request meets the limited grounds and is timely.
+The Dean of Student Affairs or designee will share the appeal request by one party with the other party (parties) when appropriate under procedure or law (e.g., if the responding student appeals, the appeal is shared with the complainant, who may also wish to file a response, request an appeal on the same grounds or different grounds).
+The Dean of Student Affairs will refer the appeal request(s) to the designated Appeal Review Officer or Appeal Review Board for that case.
+The Appeal Review Officer or Board will draft a response memorandum to the appeal request(s), based on the determination that the request(s) will be granted or denied, and why.
+The Appeal Review Officer or Board will conduct an initial review to determine if the appeal request meets the limited grounds and is timely.
 They may consult with the Dean of Student Affairs and/or Title IX Coordinator on any procedural or substantive questions that arise.